jan-casas/vsc-compute-dash/README.md

 serialization of operations through `Grasshopper or Python scripts`.

 > [!IMPORTANT]
-> The definition of the geometrical logic of the systems allow us not just place a block of equal
+> **Parametric VS Block**: The definition of the geometrical logic of the systems allow us not just
+> place a
+> block of equal
-> characteristics in the same position but to generate the informate system based on the
+> characteristics in different positions but to generate the informate system based on the
 > input geometrical constraints.

 The script hosted in